Get Answers to all your Questions

 header-bg qa

 What are enzyme inhibitors?
-Classify them on the basis of their mode of attachments on the active site of enzymes.
-With the help of diagrams explains how do inhibitors inhibit the enzymatic activity.
+Classify them on the basis of their mode of attachment on the active site of enzymes.
+With the help of diagrams explains how inhibitors inhibit enzymatic activity.

 Answers (1)

 (i) By following the competitive mechanism approach, they challenge the substrate for attachment to the active site of the enzyme.
-These drugs are known as competitive inhibitor.
+These drugs are known as competitive inhibitors.

 Posted by